abdelrhmanwahdan/Bach_Chorales_dataset/README.md

 # Bach_Chorales_dataset
-generate new chorales using CNN and LSTM
+generate new musical chorales using CNN and LSTM